Gulf and Ship Island Railroad: Planning and narrow-gauge line

 The Gulf and Ship Island Railroad (G&SI) was developed under three charters provided by the Mississippi State Legislature.
 The first charter was given in 1850, followed by a second in 1856.
 The second charter expired and lapsed because of the American Civil War and Reconstruction.

 In 1871, financier William Clark Falkner chartered the Ripley Railroad to build a narrow gauge line in northeast Mississippi.
 It opened between Ripley, Mississippi, and Middleton, Tennessee, on August 30, 1872.
 Falkner aimed to extend the line to the Gulf Coast and the Ohio River; in 1878, he changed the name to the Ship Island, Ripley, and Kentucky Railroad.
 Falkner and William Wirt Adams rechartered the G&SI in 1882; two years later, they were granted the rights given to the previous iterations of the company.

+Bond of the County of Harrison, issued 1 April 1887 for supporting the Gulf and Ship Island Railroad Company.

 The company stopped operation in 1885 due to lack of money.
 After an 1886 reorganization, the presidency was offered to William H. Hardy.
 In 1887, Hardy agreed to construct the line from his New Orleans and Northeastern Railroad at Hattiesburg (named in honor of his wife Hattie Lott Hardy) to the Gulf.
 He chose the natural deep-water harbor protected by Ship Island and proposed a new city, Gulfport, as the railroad terminal.

 The company completed about 20 miles of narrow gauge line between Ripley and Pontotoc, Mississippi, in June 1887 and leased it to the Ship Island, Ripley, and Kentucky.
 Adams was killed in 1888; after his death, Falkner purchased the Ripley–Pontotac line on August 1, 1889, with the intention of merging it with the Ship Island, Ripley, and Kentucky.
 However, Falkner was murdered later that year.
 His heirs formed the Gulf and Chicago Railroad on February 20, 1890, to operate the narrow gauge lines.

 On July 1, 1903, the Gulf and Chicago was leased to the Mobile, Jackson and Kansas City Railroad.
 It was converted to standard gauge south of New Albany, Mississippi, on June 20, 1904, and north on June 27, 1905.
 Through mergers, it formed part of the mainline of the Gulf, Mobile and Northern Railroad, which merged into the Gulf, Mobile and Ohio Railroad (GM&O) in 1940.